A short list of linux installation hints

 choose: "use default config"

-If the taskbar and panel suddenly disappears,
+If the taskbar and panel suddenly disappear,

 Removing the blank startup screen on Fedora 19 Xfce: